Frankenstein Must Be Destroyed: Production

-The scene where Frankenstein rapes Anna was filmed over the objections of both Peter Cushing and Veronica Carlson, and director Terence Fisher, who halted it when he felt enough was enough.
+The scene where Victor Frankenstein rapes Anna Spengler was filmed over the objections of both Peter Cushing and Veronica Carlson, and director Terence Fisher, who halted it when he felt enough was enough.
 It was not in the original script, but the scene was added at the insistence of Hammer executive James Carreras, who was under pressure to keep the American distributors happy.

 The scenes featuring Thorley Walters as Inspector Frisch were also late additions to the original script; they have been described as unnecessary, adding an unwelcome element of comedy into the suspenseful story and also making the film too long.

 Welsh version

 In 1978, the Welsh television station HTV Cymru/Wales broadcast a version dubbed into the Welsh language called Rhaid Dinistrio Frankenstein, a more-or-less literal translation of the English title.
-This was one of three films that were dubbed into Welsh, another being Shane, with Alan Ladd.
-Both these were rebroadcast on the new Welsh language channel S4C on its launch in 1982.
+It was rebroadcast on the new Welsh language channel S4C on its launch in 1982.

 Reception

 Variety called the film "a good-enough example of its low-key type, with artwork rather better than usual (less obvious backcloths, etc.) a minimum of artless dialogue, good lensing by Arthur Grant and a solid all round cast."

 The Monthly Film Bulletin called it "the most spirited Hammer horror in some time.
 The crudities still remain, of course, but the talk of transplants and drugs seem to have injected new life into the continuing story of Baron Frankenstein."

+The Radio Times Guide to Films gave the film 3/5 stars, writing that the film: "is graced by an incisive performance from Peter Cushing, up to his old tricks as the Baron performing brain transplants.
+Freddie Jones is astonishing as the anguished victim of the transplant, whose wife fails to recognise him and rejects him, prompting a revenge plan.
+The gothic gore is once more directed with spirited skill and economy by Terence Fisher (his fourth in the series)."

+Leslie Halliwell said: "Spirited but decidely unpleasant addition to the cycle, made more so by a genuine note of pathos."

 Frankenstein Must Be Destroyed currently holds an average 70% on Rotten Tomatoes.